-Inquiries concerning discrimination or harassment based on a protected characteristic or status other than sex should be referred to the Director of Human Resources and Benefits, Emily Young, at hr@salem.edu or 336-917-5721 (for employees), Head of School, Kris Porazzi Sorrells, at kris.sorrells@salem.edu or 336-917-5524 (for Academy students), or Vice President for Academic and Student Affairs and Dean of the College, Daniel Prosterman, at daniel.prosterman@salem.edu or 336-721-2617 (for College students).
+Inquiries concerning discrimination or harassment based on a protected characteristic or status other than sex should be referred to the Director of Human Resources and Benefits at hr@salem.edu or 336-917-5721 (for employees), Head of School, Kris Porazzi Sorrells, at kris.sorrells@salem.edu or 336-917-5524 (for Academy students), or Vice President for Academic and Student Affairs and Dean of the College, at deanofcollege@salem.edu or 336-721-2617 (for College students).

-Inquiries concerning sex discrimination and harassment should be referred to the Title IX Coordinator, Erin Jones Adams, at erin.adams@salem.edu or 336-721-2702.
+Inquiries concerning sex discrimination and harassment should be referred to the Title IX Coordinator at titleiv@salem.edu or 336-721-2702.